Coding-For-Passion/Main/CODE_OF_CONDUCT.md

 # Code of Conduct
+Thank you for taking the time to read our Code of Conduct.
 ## 1. Purpose

 A primary goal of Coding Passion Project is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).